sandflysecurity/sandfly-entropyscan/README.md

 Did a high entropy binary show up under the system /var/www directory?
 Could be someone put a malware dropper on your website:

-`sandfly-filescan -dir /var/www -elf -entropy 7.7`
+`sandfly-entropyscan -dir /var/www -elf -entropy 7.7`

 Setup a cron task to scan your /tmp, /var/tmp, and /dev/shm directories for any kind of executable file whether it's high entropy or not.
 Executable files under tmp directories can frequently be a malware dropper.

-`sandfly-filescan -dir /tmp -elf`
+`sandfly-entropyscan -dir /tmp -elf`

-`sandfly-filescan -dir /var/tmp -elf`
+`sandfly-entropyscan -dir /var/tmp -elf`

-`sandfly-filescan -dir /dev/shm -elf`
+`sandfly-entropyscan -dir /dev/shm -elf`

+Setup another cron or automated security sweep to spot check your systems for highly compressed or encrypted binaries that are running:

+`sandfly-entropyscan -proc -entropy 7.7`

 # Build

 * Install latest version of golang (www.golang.org)
 * Use the following command:

-`go get github.com/sandflysecurity/sandfly-filescan`
+`go get github.com/sandflysecurity/sandfly-entropyscan`

 * Or clone the repo under your Golang src directory.
 * Go into the repo directory and build it with instructions below.